 Better yet, send them a small gift for their move-in day.
 And not the cheesy wine gift basket, either.
 If they’re foodies, send them a recommendation to a restaurant, or if they’re sports fans maybe some tickets to a game.

 Capitalize on your personal experiences with your clients to strike an emotional chord and land more business.

 Tip 13: Use the tools at your disposal

 Even with a great prospecting strategy in place, it’s easy to let some potential customers slip through your fingers.

 Say someone mentions your business to a friend who’s looking to buy new business property, and they visit your website but don’t get in touch.
 Or someone on your team gets a call out of the blue but isn’t able to get all the necessary information down.

 The right tools can step in to prevent you from losing prospects through the gaps in your process.

 JustCall, for example, automatically tracks all your inbound and outbound calls.
 You can even record your calls to listen back, so you never misinterpret a caller’s intent.

-Or, if you don’t have a 24/7 team, you could integrate AI webchat tool LeadBooster to ask the right questions and add hot leads straight into your sales process.
+Or, if you don’t have a 24/7 team, you could integrate Chatbot, part of our LeadBooster add-on, to ask the right questions and add hot leads straight into your sales process.

 Prospecting for new buyers and sellers is a totally different ball game compared to other industries.